Thecachampsa: Species

 A clear phylogenetic distinction between North American Gavialosuchus and the type species of Gavialosuchus, Gavialosuchus eggenburgensis Toula and Kail 1885 from the Miocene of Austria, was clear once they were analyzed together in phylogenetic analyses.
 In 2001, A.C.
 Myrick synonymized Gavialosuchus americanus, another "tomistomine" from the eastern United States, with T. antiqua.
-Myrick also synonymized Tomistoma lusitanica, a "tomistomine" from Portugal, with Thecachampsa, though this has not been supported by subsequent analyses that clearly distinguish them.
+Myrick also synonymized Tomistoma lusitanicum, a "tomistomine" from Portugal, with Thecachampsa, though this has not been supported by subsequent analyses that clearly distinguish them.
 The genus name Thecachampsa has priority over the other two, as it was erected earlier.
 A geologically younger species was first described from Florida as Tomistoma americanus in 1915, with remains having been found from the Kirkwood Formation in New Jersey, the Calvert Formation in Maryland, the Chesapeake Group of Virginia, and the Pungo River and Yorktown Formations of North Carolina.
 Remains have also been found from Florida, California, Baja California, and, more recently, Costa Rica.
 Fossils of the species are present in deposits that range in age from the late Early Miocene to the early Pliocene.
 A few studies such as that of Jouve et al. (2008) have kept the species within Gavialosuchus, leaving T. antiqua as the only species within Thecachampsa, though they didn't test Thecachampsa antiqua in their phylogenetic analysis, and most other analyses recover a clade including all North American forms that had previously been referred Gavialosuchus with a broad phylogenetic separation between them and G. eggenburgensis.

 The cladogram below follows from Brochu and Storrs (2012).

 In addition to reassigning G. americanus and G. carolinensis to Thecachampsa, Myrick combined all previously named species of Thecachampsa in a single species, with the oldest name being T. antiqua.
 The different tooth shapes that distinguished the species were considered variations in the dentition of a single species.
 However, the variation in dentition could only be seen in complete skulls, all of which had been referred to Gavialosuchus before the genus was synonymized with Thecachampsa.

-Weems (2018) agreed with Piras et al. (2007) and Brochu & Storrs (2012) that Tomistoma americana and Gavialosuchus carolinensis belong to Thecachampsa rather than Gavialosuchus, but treated sericodon and antiqua as distinct species rather than one species, and noted that the americanus holotype is conspecific with T. sericodon, making T. americana a synonym of T. sericodon.
+Weems (2018) agreed with Piras et al. (2007) and Brochu & Storrs (2012) that Tomistoma americana and Gavialosuchus carolinensis belong to Thecachampsa rather than Gavialosuchus, but treated sericodon and antiqua as distinct species rather than one species, and suggested that the americanus holotype is conspecific with T. sericodon, making T. americana a synonym of T. sericodon.